paolocarta/service-mesh-ocp4/README.md

 Self Link: http://bit.ly/service-mesh-ocp

+Code tested on Openshift 4.3

 ## Installing the components

-In order to install the Service Mesh follow these steps:
+In order to install the Service Mesh on your Openshift Cluster follow these steps:

 - Run the script 1-all-operators-installation.sh
     - This will install the Jaeger, Elasticsearch Kiali Operators